lewismj/kea/README.md

 Together with collection types (e.g. `List`, `Vector`, etc.) and `Option` of the above.

-## Specifying a source for a configuration block (e.g. Consul)
+## Specifying a source for a configuration block.

-It would be possible to write a Consul wrapper that created a `Conf` object over a set of keys.
-However, most applications prefer the config within a single Json or Hocon document.

 In the example below the `from` function reads a `URL` from the configuration and sequentially validates the configuration sourced.